Special Educational Needs & Disability Co-ordinator Mrs Julie Cruddas 01915535590

 If your child is moving child to another school:

-• We will contact the school SENCo and ensure he/she knows about any special arrangements or support that need to be made for your child.
+• We will contact the school SENCo and ensure he/she knows about any special arrangements or support that is needed to be made for your child.

 • We will make sure that all records about your child are passed on as soon as possible.